10 Best Diabetes-Friendly Foods to Buy at Costco

 1. Canned Tuna in Water

 Costco sells several types of canned tunas, so look for an option canned in water, rather than oil.
+This helps reduce the added calories and fat while leaving you with the nutritious tuna meat.
 Two great things about canned tuna are that it's shelf stable and it's a quick and easy snack or meal option.
 Also, tuna is high in protein and doesn't elevate blood sugar levels when consumed alone.
 (Learn more about tuna nutrition and why it's a good choice.)

 2. Boom Chicka Pop Sweet & Salty Kettle Corn Popcorn

 Looking for a grab-and-go snack that won't drastically spike your blood-sugar levels and still tastes delicious?
 Hands down, Boom Chicka Pop Sweet & Salty Kettle Corn is it!
-It's sold at Costco in perfectly portioned 1-ounce snack bags that contain only 18 grams of carbohydrates and will satisfy your sweet tooth for sure.
-Costco also sells very large bags of popcorn, so if you struggle with portion control, be sure to grab the single serve snack bags.
+It's sold at several Costco locations in perfectly portioned 1-ounce snack bags that contain only 18 grams of carbohydrates and will satisfy your sweet tooth when you want it.
+Costco also sells very large bags of popcorn, so if you struggle with portion control, be sure to grab the single serve snack bags if they are available at your local store.
 (Here's why popcorn can be such a great snack for weight loss.)

 3. Unsweetened Non-Dairy "Milks"

-I like to keep unsweetened nut milks around the house because, in comparison to their sweetened counterparts, they are lower in carbohydrates, contain no added sugars, and can be included in just about any meal (try them in hot cereal, smoothies and even savory recipes like casseroles).
+I like to keep unsweetened non-dairy milks around the house because—in comparison to their sweetened counterparts—they are lower in carbohydrates, contain very little or no added sugars and can be included in just about any meal (try them in hot cereal, smoothies and even savory recipes like casseroles).
 Costco has several unsweetened plant-based milks to choose from.
 If you fancy milk from oats, almonds, or macadamia nuts, Costco sells 6-count packages of 32-ounce shelf-stable cartons.
 These non-dairy milks are also lower in calories than dairy milk.
-(Unsweetened almond milk has 30 calories per 8 oz. and unsweetened oat milk has 50 calories per 8 oz., while 1% milk has 96 calories per 8 oz.)
+(Unsweetened almond milk has 39 calories per 8 oz. and unsweetened oat milk has 50 calories per 8 oz., while 1% milk has 106 calories per 8 oz.)

 4. Crepini Egg Wraps

 The next best thing since sliced bread is the Crepini Egg Wrap.
 Crepini wraps are 10-inch thin crepes made from egg and cauliflower that can be used in place of traditional wraps and tortillas.
 Because these crepes have no grains or flour, they are carbohydrate free.
-So whether you want to make a personal-sized pizza, a taco bowl or a pan of enchiladas, these wraps are a nice swap for more carb-heavy options.
+Carbs are not something you need to completely avoid if you have diabetes (in fact, there are several carbs that people with diabetes should include in their eating pattern) but swapping in these Crepini wraps can help you lower the amount of carbs in your meals when you want to.
+Whether you want to make a personal-sized pizza, a taco bowl or a pan of enchiladas, these wraps are a versatile lower-carb swap.

 5. Canned Black Beans